alanng10/class-lang/Docue/Article/Word/a.md

 Word "color" has meaning that is vision value.

-Word "red" has meaning that is color col.
+Word "reud" has meaning that is color col.

-Word "green" has meaning that is color hor.
+Word "gren" has meaning that is color hor.

 Word "blue" has meaning that is color row.